Reflections

 Lead 2 Succeed focuses on the power of perspective and the great increased value that can be gained by calibrating one’s subjective attention.
 And it creates great benefits with little effort.

-Being important commits
+Being important obliges limitlessly

 On the positive side, you have become more important to other people in your work function because you act as a key figure in various physical and electronically based collaboration networks.
 The networks, on the other hand, depend on delivering quality on time – no matter what obstacles arise!
 And conversely, you yourself are dependent on the quality and timing of others.